-Other than fees, there is no hard and fast distinction between the kinds of graduate programs offered by public and private universities – or their quality.
+Other than fees, there is no hard and fast distinction between the kinds of graduate programmes offered by public and private universities – or their quality.

 Public universities tend to be larger, with more students, but private universities are equally focussed on academic quality and are often run as non-profit institutions.
 In fact, many of the most famous and highly regarded universities in the USA are private.

-Graduate schools are specialised organisations set up by and affiliated with universities to run their graduate programs.
+Graduate schools are specialised organisations set up by and affiliated with universities to run their graduate programmes.
 Larger universities may have several graduate schools focussing on different subjects, such as a Law School, Management School and so on.
-Smaller universities may have a single graduate school that administers all of their graduate programs.
+Smaller universities may have a single graduate school that administers all of their graduate programmes.

 As a PhD student you may find yourself applying to one of these graduate schools rather than to the wider university it is part of.
 However, graduate schools aren’t a separate type of institution and it doesn’t generally matter how many a university has.